 This course reviews core issues in environmental ethics and then takes an in-depth look at one area of environmental ethics, such as the ethics of conserving biodiversity, Earth Rights, or key environmental cases which raise ethical concerns.

-ENSP 440: Special Topics in Environmental Science and Policy
+ENSP 440: Special Topics in Environmental Science and Policy (varies by year)

 Fall or Spring (3-4) Staff